breckenedge/predger/README.md

 Predger
 =======

 A preact-based single-page app to track spending.
-All data is stored in local storage.
+All data is stored in localStorage.
+Uses service workers.

 Developed from the https://github.com/developit/preact-boilerplate project.